Piping/xGUI/README.md

 + statuspadding (horizontal and vertical padding in the status bar are now configurable options)
 + uselessgap (adding gaps when more than one window)

+# Dependencies

+This dwm build expects st (the simple terminal) and dmenu to be installed on your system.
+It is strongly recommended you install those before logging into dwm, otherwise you will be in for a tough time since you will not have access to the terminal or the run launcher that this build will be looking for.

+Also, if you are building this on an Ubuntu-based system, you need to install libx11-dev and xorg-dev.

 # Installing dwm-distrotube on Arch Linux

 All you need to do is download the PKGBUILD from this repository.
 Then run the following command: